MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-aad-auth-onprem.md

 author: SusanneWindfeldPedersen
 ---

-# Using Azure AD authentication for Business Central on-premises
+# Using Azure AD Authentication for Business Central On-Premises Installations

 In addition to using Windows and NavUserPassword authentication, you can use Azure AD to authenticate and publish in on-premises installations and containers from Visual Studio Code.
 This makes it possible to mimic application lifecycle operations in an on-premises environment, while keeping the cloud-based Azure AD authentication.